aino/ainojs-animation/README.md

-    animation.resume()               // resumes the animation after pause animation.end()                  // stops and force completes the animation animation.updateTo(newValues)    // updates the destinations while animating (within the same timeline) animation.getValues()            // retrieves the current values of the animation animation.isAnimating()          // returns true/false if the animation is running
+    animation.resume()               // resumes the animation after pause animation.end()                  // stops and force completes the animation animation.updateTo(newValues)    // updates the destinations while animating (within the same timeline) animation.isAnimating()          // returns true/false if the animation is running

 Animation implemenets the ainojs-events interface.
 Example: